POS-IOS-I-OBEBOS/-8/README.md

 The admin panel is opened with `/admin` and uses a custom keyboard.
 It lets administrators view or edit channel links, change the welcome message, see basic statistics and request a visit chart in JPG format.
+Authorised users also have access to the **Проверка накладной** button which asks for a TNN number and FSRAR ID, shows a captcha from https://check1.fsrar.ru and returns the latest status information for that invoice.